singularityware/singularityware.github.io/pages/docs/overview/start.md

 exit
 ```

-Did we make noodles?
-Is the file still there?
+We made the data!
+And the noodles!
+But after we exit, is the file still there?

 ```bash
 singularity exec centos7.img ls /data